The Ultimate Guide to Paid Facebook Quizzes Marketing (2018 Update)

 Now it's time to decide where you want to place your ad.

-Facebook ads have 8 different placements, and you need to optimize your ad for whichever one you choose.
+Facebook quiz ads have 9 different placements, and you need to optimize your ad for whichever one you choose.
 If you have an extensive budget, you can choose multiple placements for your ad, as well.

 But remember, each ad placement has a different set of image and text specifications you need to meet.
 You don't want an ad that looks perfect on desktop, but looks wonky on mobile.